 But it’s a mystery that, however inscrutable, nevertheless speaks its own language boldly, directly, and eloquently.
 Like Dylan himself, it’s a tangle of contradictions that work in unpredictable ways.
 It’s music that meets our gaze, and challenges it.
 To me, that’s the power and essence of meaningful art, and it’s the dichotomy and magic at the heart of Dylan’s best and most enduring music.

 These days, I’ve found myself continually caught off-guard while listening to “The Cutting Edge,” struck by the ancient, un-heard wonders that resided within the walls of those fantastical rooms.
 But I’ve also wondered why, at this stage of the game, any of us should be startled or taken aback by the music, or expect anything less than an electrical storm or two.
-After 50 years, give or take, we should be used to Bob Dylan’s lightning bolt surprises.
+After 50 years, give or take, we should be used to Bob Dylan’s surprise lightning bolt surprises.